ac427/warewulf_stateless/README.md

 1. configure eth0 as DHCP and eth1 static internal(172.16.2.250 for this demo) on master node, bring up network
 2. run scripts in order, no input needed
 3. you have a warewulf cluster!

+Current testing status:
+1. tested to step 5
+2. step 6 slurm configuration is in progress